 What were your top three take aways from Michelle’s teachings?

 - My job is to persuade above anything else, this was gold for me as I believe this sits so well with my natural default style.

 - Pointing out and then solving objections (POO!!!) before they arise.
 This has made an huge difference to my effectiveness in my presentations.

-- I love the icebreakers and pace, pace, pace, lead.
+- I love the icebreakers for hooking the audience’s attention and the pace, pace, pace, lead for building rapport.
 I feel this is such a show stopper and gets the audience’s attention in a way that I’ve never been able to before.